 Jump to content

-crank caverns where do they goi want to know about crank caverns
+crank caverns where do they go

 i have been visiting crank for years and me and my grandad often go to crank caverns.
 My grandads name was vernie seddon, he worked at st.helens college electrical section for over 37 years and sadly last year he died of cancer.
 He introduced me to to sum wonderful areas of the town and of these crank is my favourite, but id love to know more about crank caverns and where they go, can u still explore them ect (i have been in the enterance caves but thats it after i have had one too many ghostly erxperience there) please help me